SAnndov/CV-Projects/Power BI/Sales Report with Power BI( README).md

 **SALES REPORT**

-**1**Make 4 different slicers (slicer for Year and Month, slicer for ProductName, SalesRepresentative slicer and Country slicer).
+**1.** Make 4 different slicers (slicer for Year and Month, slicer for ProductName, SalesRepresentative slicer and Country slicer).

 **2.** Create metrics with DAX Functions for calculating the Revenue, COGS (Cost Of Goods Sold), Gross Profit, Gross Profit Margin and show the COGS per SubCategory on **Pie chart**.